 How were the Guidelines developed?

 The Guidelines are an important component of the 2007 workers’ compensation reform, and were initially developed by the Governor’s Workers’ compensation Reform Task Force and its advisory committee comprised of well credentialed medical professionals and representatives of business and labor.
 The Board’s Medical Director and other staff have reviewed and updated the Guidelines in light of the comments received by the Board and recent developments in medical literature.
-The guidelines are a compilation of guidelines from ACOEM and the State of Colorado, and input from the advisory committee.
+The guidelines are a compilation of guidelines from ACOEM and the State of New York, and input from the advisory committee.

 Do the Medical Treatment Guidelines apply to all work related injuries and illnesses?